tushkan4ik13/test-task/README.md

 *minikube service hello-b-hello-api-customerb --url*

 ## Notes
-Unfortunately, I couldn't fix DNS problems with minikube on my laptop(sudo permissions are restricted), so I didn't use Ingress for exposing services.
+ - Unfortunately, I couldn't fix DNS problems with minikube on my laptop(sudo permissions are restricted), so I didn't use Ingress for exposing services.
 This is the reason why I decided to use NodePort
+ - Containers becomes ready in ~30sec, it's a lot for small service.
+Need to validate and tune probes setup to improve it.
+And also check minikube setup

 ## The next steps
 it's a bit difficult to develop CI/CD without real hosting and environment requirements, but in general I would create the following pipelines:
 1. Merge requests:<br>